Prenatal care in the United States: Delivery complications

-Every year in the United States 875,000 women experience one or more pregnancy complications and 467,201 babies are born prematurely.
+Every year in the United States, 875,000 women experience one or more pregnancy complications, and 467,201 babies are born prematurely.

 Low birth weight

-Every year in the United States, 27,864 new borns are born with low birth weight.
-New borns of mothers who do not utilize prenatal care are three times more likely to have a low birth weight and five times more likely to die in comparison to new borns whose mothers regularly attended prenatal care check-ups.
+Every year in the United States, 27,864 newborns are born with low birth weight.
+Newborns of mothers who do not utilize prenatal care are three times more likely to have a low birth weight and five times more likely to die in comparison to newborns whose mothers regularly attended prenatal care check-ups.
 Sesia et al. found a positive association with the number of prenatal care visits and birth weight.
 Low birth weight are associated with prematurity and contributes to rates of infant mortality.

 Congenital malformations

 Every year in the United States, 154,051 children are born with birth defects.
 Congenital malformations may be caused by: